 Students are permitted to participate in the selection of their sites for Level II fieldwork experiences.
 The Academic Fieldwork Coordinator will coordinate student assignment to these fieldwork placements in the third semester of the program.
 Assignments are based on availability, type of placement offered, and student needs/preferences.
 Students are encouraged to indicate their preference for specific sites from the reserved site list, and priority of these preferences will be given based on lottery drawings.
 Students are not placed in fieldwork sites at which they have been employed.
 While student preference is taken into account, the final decision on all fieldwork placements rests with the Academic Fieldwork Coordinator and/or Program Director.
+Fieldwork experiences taking place at affiliating fieldwork sites provide no reimbursement to the facilities or the fieldwork supervisors.

 Prior to any selection, the AFWC will provide a list of reserved facilities for the appropriate fieldwork experience.
 The students will have time to research sites they may be interested in selecting.
-Notebooks on each facility on the reservation list are kept in the AFWC's office.
+Information on each site can be found on the Fieldwork Website.
 If the student has additional questions, an appointment should be made with the AFWC to discuss prior to fieldwork site selection.
 Other faculty will be available to meet with a student should they desire information about a certain area of practice before making a final decision.
 Once a student is assigned to a site and confirmation sent, the student is not permitted to make any changes.